Frcsty/Frcsty/README.md

 ### Hello there, I'm Frosty

 ## Information:
-My name is Frosty, and I'm an 18 year old developer from Slovenia, <br />
-I am currently learning Java and Kotlin, focusing on the Spigot API. <br />
-I have been activelly involved with development for a litle over a year, <br />
+My name is Frosty, and I'm an 18 year old developer from Slovenia.
+I am currently learning Java, <br /> and Kotlin, focusing on the Spigot API.
+I have been actively involved with development for a litle over a year,<br/>
 and am growing more fond of it as the days pass. <br />

 ## Contact Me: